A Comprehensive Guide to Toilet Training for Autism!

 3) Incorporate Visual Aids or Social Stories to Help the Child Feel Familiar with the Practice.

-Use social stories, picture schedules, or storybooks to break down bathroom steps.
-Eliminate surprises and ensure your child understands the process thoroughly before setting demands to implement measures.
+Use social stories, picture schedules, or storybooks to break down the steps for using the bathroom.
+Eliminate surprises and ensure your child understands the process thoroughly before setting expectations for implementing measures.

 4) Celebrate ALL Successes!

 Many ABA providers cannot emphasize enough how vital it is to celebrate ALL wins your child makes when toilet training.
 For many kids with autism, much hard work goes into learning to use the bathroom, so praising your child for every effort is essential!
-Even if they didn’t “go,” observe appropriate bathroom behaviors like sitting appropriately on the toilet, washing hands, or flushing.
+Even if they didn’t “go,” observe appropriate bathroom behaviors, such as sitting properly on the toilet, washing hands, or flushing.

 With practice and consistency, a child with autism can successfully begin the toileting process as independently as possible.
-While the experience and results may vary, ABA therapy will ensure your child progresses toward these goals.
+While the experience and results may vary, ABA therapy will help your child make progress toward these goals.

-How Can You Establish a Positive Environment While Teaching Toileting?
+How Can You Establish a Positive Environment While Teaching Toilet Training for Autism?

 Creating a positive environment is vital to establishing successful toilet training experiences with your child.
 Making potty time feel fun includes designing a physical environment conducive to learning and practicing the skills.
-Establish a space for toileting and utilize effective aids to communicate expectations.
+Establish a toileting space and use effective aids to communicate expectations.

 Setting up a positive environment around toileting includes never punishing or shaming accidents or regression.
 Parents can confidently navigate the toilet training process with ABA therapy by remaining compassionate and working collaboratively with their child’s ABA practitioners.